FormidableLabs/victory-line-experiments/README.md

 ### `victory-core/src/victory-primitives/index.js`

-The `use-index` version exports  the following additional components not exported by `one-off-import`:
+Just picking one example on a quick skim, the `use-index` version exports of the above file the following additional components not exported by `one-off-import`:

 - `Candle`
 - `Voronoi`